kedacore/keda-docs/content/docs/2.11/authentication-providers/azure-ad-workload-identity.md

 2. `--set podIdentity.azureWorkload.clientId={azure-ad-client-id}`
 3. `--set podIdentity.azureWorkload.tenantId={azure-ad-tenant-id}`

 You can override the identity that was assigned to KEDA during installation, by specifying an `identityId` parameter under the `podIdentity` field.
 This allows end-users to use different identities to access various resources which is more secure than using a single identity that has access to multiple resources.

+Note, that you must "federate" the Azure Managed Identity (that the TriggerAuth `podIdentity.identityId` points to) with the 'subject' of the Keda Operator service account.
+This will probably look something like `system:serviceaccount:keda:keda-operator`.
+The serviceAccount for the target deployment is not used here.